cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-domain.md

 ## Compatibility

-`ALTER DOMAIN` conforms to the SQL standard, except for the `OWNER`, `RENAME`, `SET SCHEMA`, and `VALIDATE CONSTRAINT` variants, which are Greenplum Database extensions.
-The `NOT VALID` clause of the `ADD CONSTRAINT` variant is also a Greenplum Database extension.
+`ALTER DOMAIN` conforms to the SQL standard, except for the `OWNER`, `RENAME`, `SET SCHEMA`, and `VALIDATE CONSTRAINT` variants, which are Cloudberry Database extensions.
+The `NOT VALID` clause of the `ADD CONSTRAINT` variant is also a Cloudberry Database extension.

 ## See Also